kytk/lin4neuro-bionic/README.md

 # lin4neuro-bionic

 # This repository will be archived on 30 Jun 2020.
-This has been transfered to GitLab.
+This repository has been transfered to GitLab.
 https://gitlab.com/kytk/lin4neuro-bionic

 ----